izumiFinance/iZiSwap-periphery/deployment.md

 `0x9ac64cc6e4415144c455bd8e4837fea55603e5c3` is `pancakeSwapRouter` on `bscTest`.

+**Notice:** On some testnet, we may need deploy `WETH9` separately, and we can refer to `deployment-multistep.md` for deployment of `WETH9`.

 ### 4. deploy and verify

+before deployment, we should complete previous sections.

 ##### deploy in one command

-before deployment, you should finish previous section.

-**Notice 1:** `deploy-in-one-command` will not involve deployment of `universal quoter and router`, due to the fact that `universal quoter and router` may need `v2 or v3` addresses.
+**Notice 1:** `deploy-in-one-command` will not involve deployment of `universal quoters and routers`, due to the fact that `universal quoter and router` may need `v2 or v3` addresses.
 If you want to deploy `universal quoter and router`, you can refer to `deployment-multistep.md`.

 **Notice 2:** `deploy-in-one-command` will not involve deployment of `WETH9`, because on mainnet we will use official `WETH9`.
 If you want to deploy `WETH9` on testnet, you can refer to `deployment-multistep.md`.
 On testnet, you can first deploy `WETH9` separately and then deploy other contracts via `deploy-in-one-command`.